j-ew-s/study-exception-filter/README.md

 Decorate the controller class with [ExceptionHandlingFilter] and every exception will be haldled by ExceptionHandlingFilter class.

 #### API/Controller/SpecificTreatedController
-WithTreatment action configured to use the exception custom filter, by adding the decorator [ExceptionHandlingFilter] NoTreatment action dont use the exception custon filter so it throws a 500 without any information to the client.
+WithTreatment action is configured to use the exception custom filter, by adding the decorator [ExceptionHandlingFilter] NoTreatment action dont use the exception custon filter so it throws a 500 without any information to the client.